zhangyanyu0722/Carla_3D_Tracking/README.md

 See [LICENSE](https://github.com/zhangyanyu0722/Carla_Tracking/blob/master/LICENSE) for details.
 Third-party datasets and tools are subject to their respective licenses.

 ## Acknowledgements
-We thank [faster.rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) for the detection codebase, [pymot](https://github.com/Videmo/pymot) for their MOT evaluation tool and [kitti-object-eval-python](https://github.com/traveller59/kitti-object-eval-python) for the 3D AP calculation tool.
+We thank [3d-vehicle-tracking](https://github.com/ucbdrive/3d-vehicle-tracking) for the 3d vehicle tracking part, [faster.rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) for the detection codebase, [pymot](https://github.com/Videmo/pymot) for their MOT evaluation tool and [kitti-object-eval-python](https://github.com/traveller59/kitti-object-eval-python) for the 3D AP calculation tool.